Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- In his most recent appearance on Thursday, the righty tossed 2 2/3 innings against the Washington Nationals, allowing no earned runs while surrendering one hit.
+- In his last outing on Friday against the Tampa Bay Rays, the righty went 7 2/3 innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.